Tonewoods

 • Stiffness-to-weight Ratio: 17.0

-Indian (also called East Indian) Rosewood grows in India, Sri Lanka and Indonesia.
+Indian (also called East Indian) Rosewood grows in India, Sri Lanka and Indonesia with trees ranging from 65 to 100 feet tall and as much as 4 feet in diameter.
 Indian Rosewood can range from golden brown in color to dark brown with purple hues.
 Straight grained Indian Rosewood is well regarded for being very easy to work and bend, and has become the standard in acoustic guitar back and sides, though figured wood is gaining in popularity.
+There is a reason Indian Rosewood is nearly a household name in the acoustic guitar world: it pairs well with most any soundboard and tends to contribute a depth of rich, lush overtones to the overall sound of the instrument.
+We all have learned to operate with the understanding that we can expect deep bass and articulate treble, with slightly scooped midrange.
+Guitars built with Rosewood back and sides typically demonstrate greater dynamic range than guitars built with Mahogany or Maple, but there are always exceptions.

 • Classification: Other Hardwoods